 Social Security is one of the most successful anti-poverty programs this country has ever created.
 Without Social Security benefits, 21.7 million more Americans would be below the poverty line, according to the Center on Budget and Policy Priorities.

 Not surprisingly, Social Security has widespread support.
-“It’s crystal clear that Americans of all generations value the economic stability Social Security has offered for the last 86 years — even more so as we face the health and economic challenges of a global pandemic,” says Nancy LeaMond, AARP executive vice president and chief advocacy and engagement officer.
+“It’s crystal clear that Americans of all generations value the economic stability Social Security has offered" since 1935, says Nancy LeaMond, AARP executive vice president and chief advocacy and engagement officer.

 But there’s trouble on the horizon.
-Absent any change in law, the Social Security trust funds — the financial accounts that the program draws from when annual payments to Americans are larger than annual tax collections — will be out of money in about 12 years.
-At that point, the program would have only ongoing tax revenue with which to fund payments; calculations show that would cover only 78 percent of promised benefits.
+Absent any change in law, the Social Security trust funds — the financial accounts that the program draws from when annual payments to Americans are larger than annual tax collections — will be out of money in 11 years, according to the latest annual report from Social Security's trustees.
+At that point, the program would have only ongoing tax revenue with which to fund payments; calculations show that would cover only 80 percent of promised benefits.